akash-network/provider-playbooks/README.md

 # Akash Provider Playbooks

-# WIP

-### Have not tested op or tailscale book yet, going to add shimpas rook-ceph book soon too

 This repository contains Ansible playbooks for setting up and managing an Akash Provider node.
-- **Secrets Management:** Integration of 1Password Secrets Management into the provider build playbooks.
 - **GPU Support:** Installation of NVIDIA GPU drivers and runtime components.
 - **Networking:** Deployment of Tailscale via custom Ansible playbooks.
 - **Provider:** Deployment of Akash Provider.